benwaddell/website/README.md

 A Lambda function handles the API for the website's contact form and sends contact emails using SES.

 The entire deployment is automated and stored as a CloudFormation template.
-The only pre-requisite work is the registration of a domain and DNS zone, as well as SES validation of any email addresses used to send/receive emails.
+The only prerequisite work is the registration of a domain and DNS zone, as well as SES validation of any email addresses used to send/receive emails.
 Website details are prompted during stack creation and this CloudFormation template is re-usable for any website.

 Finally, GitHub Actions are used for CI/CD to automate deploying changes to S3 and updating the CF stack.